adjust/corona_sdk/README.md

 compile 'com.google.android.gms:play-services-analytics:11.8.0'
 ```

-To check whether the analytics part of the Google Play Services library has been successfully added to your app, you should start your app by configuring the SDK to run in `sandbox` mode and set the log level to `verbose`.
+To check whether the analytics part of the Google Play Services library has been successfully added to your app, you should start your app by configuring the SDK to run in `SANDBOX` mode and set the log level to `VERBOSE`.
 After that, track a session or some events in your app and observe the list of parameters in the verbose logs which are being read once the session or event has been tracked.
 If you see a parameter called `gps_adid` in there, you have successfully added the analytics part of the Google Play Services library to your app and our SDK is reading the necessary information from it.

 ### <a id="android-proguard"></a>Proguard settings